helloram007/evm-puzzles/README.md

 So in order to do that, the contract creation should be successful, but calling the contract should revert/error out.so it will return 0. so the next PUSH1 puts 0 in the stack and CALL already has reverted, so the stack already has 0.
 The equal 0=0 returns 1, the JUMPI conditional will use 1b - 1 = 1a which jumps the pointer to JUMPDEST.

 answer: 0x60fd60005360016000f3

+############
+# Puzzle 9 #
+############

+00      36        CALLDATASIZE  --> 0xFFFFFFFFFFFFFFFF (8)
+01      6003      PUSH1 03      --> This pushes 3 into the stack
+03      10        LT            --> 3<8 = true(returns 1 in the stack)
+04      6009      PUSH1 09      --> pushes 9 into the stack
+06      57        JUMPI         --> The PUSH instructions are bigger than
+                                    one byte, and so will increment the counter accordingly.
+07      FD        REVERT
+08      FD        REVERT
+09      5B        JUMPDEST      --> Now the pointer is moved to this JUMPDEST
+                                    will continue the execution.
+0A      34        CALLVALUE     --> value is 1 as it i entered
+0B      36        CALLDATASIZE  --> 8
+0C      02        MUL           --> 8 * 1 --> now the stack is 8
+0D      6008      PUSH1 08      --> this pushes 8, so there are 2 values at n,n-1
+0F      14        EQ            --> this will be 8=8, true returns 1 and now
+                                    stack only has 1 10      6014      PUSH1 14      --> this will push , already has 1 in the stack.
+12      57        JUMPI         --> Since the earlieer instruction was push,
+                                    it takes 2 top values and adds to 15 13      FD        REVERT
+14      5B        JUMPDEST      --> goes to this line. and continues execution 15      00        STOP

+?
+Enter the value to send: 1
+?
+Enter the calldata: 0xFFFFFFFFFFFFFFFF

+Puzzle solved!

+Run it in evm.codes: https://www.evm.codes/playground?callValue=1&unit=Wei&callData=0xFFFFFFFFFFFFFFFF&codeType=Bytecode&code=%2736600310600957FDFD5B343602600814601457FD5B00%27_